ccgregory/Otica/README.md

-# Ruby on Rails application
+# Ruby on Rails Optic application

-This is a sample application to train my skills in Ruby on Rails.
-So far it works similar to the basics of twitter.
+This is an application in Ruby on Rails.